-Code of Practice Panel - Reports to the Code of Practice Appeal Board in relation to a particular case before it, or because it repeatedly breaches the Code such that it raises concerns about the company's procedures, warrants consideration by the Appeal Board.
+Code of Practice Panel - Reports to the Code of Practice Appeal Board

+- Failure to comply with the procedures set out in Paragraphs 5 and 7 above will be reported to the Appeal Board. - The Panel may also report to the Appeal Board any company whose conduct in relation to the Code, or in relation to a particular case before it, or because it repeatedly breaches the Code such that it raises concerns about the company's procedures, warrants consideration by the Appeal Board.
 Such a report to the Appeal Board may be made notwithstanding the fact that a company has provided an undertaking requested by the Panel.